Citrine at a Glance

 Historical & Cultural Significance

-Citrine has been valued since antiquity, though it was often confused with topaz due to its warm golden color.
-The ancient Greeks used Citrine as a decorative gemstone as early as 300 BCE, and Roman artisans carved Citrine intaglios and cabochons for jewelry.
-In the 17th century, Scottish weapon-makers adorned dagger handles and sword hilts with Citrine, believing it carried the power of the Sun into battle.
-During the Art Deco period of the 1920s and 1930s, Citrine experienced a surge in popularity and was featured prominently in jewelry by designers like Cartier and Tiffany.
-In Chinese Feng Shui tradition, Citrine has been used for centuries in the wealth corner (southeast sector) of homes and businesses to attract prosperity.
-The modern association with merchant success comes from Victorian-era shopkeepers who kept Citrine in their cash drawers.
+Citrine has been valued since antiquity, though people often confused it with topaz because of the golden color.
+The ancient Greeks used it decoratively as early as 300 BCE, and Romans carved it into intaglios and cabochons.
+In the 17th century, Scottish weapon-makers set Citrine into dagger handles and sword hilts, believing it carried the Sun's power into battle.
+During the Art Deco period (1920s-1930s), Citrine surged in popularity and appeared in jewelry by Cartier and Tiffany.
+Chinese Feng Shui places it in the southeast (wealth) sector of homes and businesses.
+The "Merchant's Stone" name comes from Victorian shopkeepers who kept it in their cash drawers.

 Symbolism

-- ✦Creative fire — stimulates imagination, self-expression, and the courage to pursue creative visions
+- ✦Creative fire: imagination and the courage to pursue ideas

 Folklore & Legends

-In ancient Chinese tradition, Citrine was known as "The Stone of Success" and was believed to manifest wealth when placed in the southeast corner of the home.
-According to one legend, a poor merchant found a glowing golden stone near a river and placed it in his shop — within a month, his business flourished beyond his wildest dreams.
+In Chinese tradition, Citrine was called "The Stone of Success" and was placed in the southeast corner of the home to manifest wealth.
+One legend tells of a poor merchant who found a glowing golden stone near a river, placed it in his shop, and saw his business flourish within a month.
 In European folklore, Citrine was called "the sun stone" and was believed to protect against snake venom and evil thoughts.
-Some medieval lapidaries claimed that Citrine could make its wearer invisible in dangerous situations, a metaphor for the confidence and social grace it imparts.
+Medieval lapidaries claimed it could make the wearer invisible in dangerous situations, which is probably a metaphor for the social confidence it seems to inspire.

 Geological Profile